 Show empathy and compassion.

-Make sure the speaker understands that you can recognize their feelings and share them with them.
+The best strategy for an active listener to apply is making sure the speaker understands that you can recognize their feelings and share them with them.
 By showing compassion and empathy, rather than just feeling it, you can connect with the speaker and begin to establish a sense of mutual trust.

 For example: “I’m sorry you’re dealing with this.
 Let’s work together to figure out some ways I can help.”